nvimdev/dope/README.md

 ## Usage

-click button `use template` and if you like this neovim raimbow logo need install `lolcat`
+click `Use this template` Button and if you like this neovim raimbow logo need install `lolcat`

 ### How to install plugins